learningequality/ricecooker/docs/csv_metadata/csv_exercises.md

 CSV Exercises Workflow
 ======================
-In addition to content nodes (files) and topics (folders), we can also add also specify exercises using CSV metadata files (and associated images).
+In addition to content nodes (files) and topics (folders), we can also specify exercises using CSV metadata files (and associated images).

 Exercises nodes store the usual metadata that all content nodes have (title, description, author, license, etc.) and contain multiple types of questions.